Frequently Asked Questions

 - Two forms of ID, one should be photographic (driver's license, passport etc.)

 - Payment - cash or cheque (If paying by cheque funds must clear before occupancy)

 - A padlock (we sell them if you forget)

-Minimum storage period charged is 14 days
+Minimum storage period charged is 1 calendar month

 Just about anything, as long as it is NOT highly inflammable, such as liquid & gas fuels, perishable, alive or illegal!